 George Heathco composes music for a variety of ensembles in a wide range of styles.
 His music blends elements of contemporary concert music with rock, jazz, and various other pop genres.
-Ensembles and organizations he has written for include the Moores School of Music Jazz Orchestra, Da Camera of Houston, Scordatura Music Society, Divergence Vocal Theater, the University of Houston’s AURA Contemporary Ensemble, and most recently The Ornery Theater, for their production of Cthulhu: A Puppet Play.
-In addition, his music has been performed by SOLI Chamber Ensemble and Forecast Music.
+Ensembles and organizations he has written for include the Moores School of Music Jazz Orchestra, Da Camera of Houston, HGOco, Scordatura Music Society, Divergence Vocal Theater, the University of Houston’s AURA Contemporary Ensemble, and The Ornery Theater, for their 2013 production of Cthulhu: A Puppet Play.
+In addition, his music has been performed by Musiqa, SOLI Chamber Ensemble, Sound Hive, and was the winner of the 2013 Forecast Music call for scores.
 George composed the music for ReGifting Lions, an evening length dance collaboration with choreographers Toni Leago Valle, Catalina Molnari, and photographer/ choreographer Lynn Lane, which premiered in October of 2012.
 He has also contributed string arrangements for singer/songwriter Chris Telfer’s MATTOO E.P..
 George was a member of the 2010-2011 Da Camera of Houston Young Artist Program, and in 2011 was the graduate division winner of the Sarofim Composition Contest at the University of Houston.
 He is the Co-Artistic Director and guitarist for Liminal Space Contemporary Music Ensemble, a new Houston-based ensemble founded by George and percussionist Luke Hubley.